AndreyRysistov/AndreyRysistov/README.md

           * Management;

 ### ⚡️ Currently ⚡️
-- I work as the main DS in Skillfactory, I optimize business and create educational content;
+- I work as a DS expert at Skillfactory, automate business processes and create educational content;
 - I am writing a series of articles about autonomous positioning of UAVs on multi-season terrain;
 - Studying database administration on Postgres;
 - I am taking the course: ML-engineer in Skillfactory;